cloudinary/cloudinary_php/README.md

 ## CakePHP ##
-Special support to the cake PHP is included.
-You can access the code, installation and usage information [in the `cloudinary_cake_php` repository](https://github.com/cloudinary/cloudinary_cake_php).
+Dedicated CakePHP plugin is also available.
+You can browse the code, installation and usage information [at the `cloudinary_cake_php` repository](https://github.com/cloudinary/cloudinary_cake_php).

 ## Setup ######################################################################